Degen-dev/Degeneracy/README.md

 Run these commands to get certificates for your site.
 Certbot will make this easy!

 ```
-certbot --nginx -d <insert your domain here>
+$ certbot --nginx -d <insert your domain here>
-systemctl restart nginx
+$ systemctl restart nginx
 ```

 Now check and see if your server is running!
 If it is, then good job, if it isn't, sorry D:

 ## License

-This project is licensed under the BSD-3-Clause License.
+This project is licensed under a BSD-3-Clause License.